Best, Best

 "Best, Best" is a song by American rapper Missy Elliott.
 It was written by Elliott, Marcella Araica, and Nate "Danja" Hills for what was supposed to be Elliott's seventh studio album Block Party, while production was helmed by Elliott and Hills.
-Announced as the album's lead single, it was released by The Goldmind Inc. and Atlantic Records on June 13, 2008 and peaked at number 94 on the US Hot R&B/Hip-Hop Songs.
-Since Block Party was abandoned in the spring of 2009, "Best, Best" remains a standalone single.
+Announced as the album's lead single, it was released by The Goldmind Inc. and Atlantic Records on June 13, 2008, and peaked at number 94 on the US Hot R&B/Hip-Hop Songs.
+Since Block Party was abandoned in the spring of 2009, "Best, Best" remains a standalone promotional single.

 Composition

 Written and produced by Elliott and music producer Danja, "Best, Best" is a futuristic sounding, mid-tempo Hip-hop and R&B song.
 Like some of Elliott's other songs it is rapped and sung.
 After Billboard previewed the song they stated, "Elliott, repeated the last word to every sentence throughout, rhymes, ('We fuss fuss / we fight fight / we make up up / by the night night.')".